-- Promote Sustainable, Vibrant Communities [Strategic Goal 2] A strategic objective of the department is for "urban and rural communities [to] have complete and efficient comprehensive plans that include a sufficient supply of land, services, and infrastructure to meet a variety of economic opportunities."
+• Promote Sustainable, Vibrant Communities [Strategic Goal 2]

+A strategic objective of the department is for "urban and rural communities [to] have complete and efficient comprehensive plans that include a sufficient supply of land, services, and infrastructure to meet a variety of economic opportunities."
 Many local governments do not have sufficient resources to respond to the demands of a growing community.
-The Grants Program helps fill that void. - Provide Timely & Dynamic Leadership to Support Local & Regional Problem Solving [Strategic Goal 4] A strategic plan objective calls for the department to "improve capacity of local governments to carry out their land use responsibilities."
+The Grants Program helps fill that void.

+• Provide Timely & Dynamic Leadership to Support Local & Regional Problem Solving [Strategic Goal 4] A strategic plan objective calls for the department to "improve capacity of local governments to carry out their land use responsibilities."
 One way the department improves local capacity is through direct technical assistance by staff.
 Another is through planning grants so the local government can obtain budget resources not otherwise available to it enabling the city or county to complete needed planning projects.

-The additional grant funds will be distributed to local governments based on priorities in as approved by the legislature and implemented by the biennial Grants Allocation Plan.
+The additional grant funds will be distributed to local governments based on priorities in a biennial Grants Allocation Plan.
 The allocation plan is approved by the Land Conservation and Development Commission upon recommendation from the Grants Advisory Committee, a group composed of city, county, and other stakeholder interests.
+Typical priority uses of grant funds include updating plans to increase readiness for employment growth, planning for accommodation of public infrastructure needs, and streamlining land use approval processes.